MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P5-Title-Screen/content.md

 ##Cleaning up

-The title labels and play button are still visible.
-We should get rid of them in our `Ready` timeline so the screen looks cleaner and it is clear that you can start playing at any time.
+The title labels and play button are still visible while our HUD elements are not.
+We should change this in our `Ready` timeline so it is clear that you can start playing at any time.

 > [action]
-> Add a visibility keyframe to the play button and each title label at `00:00:00`.
-Consult the steps above if you don't remember how to do this.
+> Uncheck the visibility boxes for your title node and play button.
+>
+> Check the visibility boxes for your life bar and score label.
+When creating a new timeline, element states are derived from the previous timeline selected, so the life bar and score label will still be invisible from our creation of the `InitialLaunch` timeline.

 #Coding the transitions